coq/ceps/text/052-platform-release-cycle.md

    **No breaking change is allowed from now on, unless a severe problem is found.**
 2. The documentation is updated (eg. the Changes file) and eventual fixes required by the platform are done.
 Ideally no other change is done.
-   This step should take no more than 10 days.
+   This step should take no more than 2 weeks.
 3. In response to a severe bug report Coq devs make an hotfix in master which is backported to vX by the RM which then tags a point release, possibly as soon as the fix is available and merged.
 The RM writes an OPAM package for